 So should we choose surrogacy in Mexico or Colombia?

 The decision about the right path to build your family is a very personal one.
-It will depend on your budget, your orientation to risk, whether you are willing to spend an extended period of time abroad with a newborn baby, the kind of relationship you want to have with your surrogate (and if relevant your egg donor), and the type of professional support and medical care you want to have through you journey, as well as many other personal factors.
+It will depend on your budget, your orientation to risk, whether you are willing to spend an extended period of time abroad with a newborn baby, the kind of relationship you want to have with your surrogate (and if relevant your egg donor), and the type of professional support and medical care you want to have through your journey, as well as many other personal factors.
 We support parents with resolving the UK legal issues after surrogacy in every possible destination around the world, and want to make sure that everyone is fully informed before making such an important decision.

 The UK’s leading surrogacy lawyers